daddevv/TypingTowers/README.md

 - Scenes are now managed via `gameState.gameStatus` and all transitions are triggered by updating state via StateManager, not by direct scene switching.
 - MainMenu, Menu (WorldSelect), and LevelMenu scenes now render UI and handle navigation based on state, and listen for state changes to update or stop themselves.
 - All scene transitions and UI updates are reactive to changes in `gameState.gameStatus`.
+- The core game engine (`client/src/engine/HeadlessGameEngine.ts`) is fully UI-agnostic and contains no rendering or UI logic.
+All rendering, UI, and effects are handled in the render layer (Phaser scenes or other renderer implementations) based on the current game state.
 - All input (keyboard/mouse) is now handled centrally by the InputSystem, which updates gameState via StateManager.
 Scenes and entities no longer register input listeners directly.
 - All core entities (Player, Mob, MobSpawner) are now fully state-driven: their data and logic are managed via the global game state (`gameState`) and all updates are performed through the `StateManager`.
 This enables robust, testable, and reactive gameplay logic, and allows for easy debugging and inspection of all entity state at runtime.